velaco/velaco.github.io/about.md

 permalink: /about/
 ---

-Welcome to *Curiosity Killed the Cat* (... but satisfaction brought it back).
+Welcome to *Curiosity Killed the Cat.*

-My name is Aleksandar and I use this website to showcase the analyses I perform to satisfy my curiosity.
+My name is Aleksandar and the purpose of this website is to showcase the analyses I perform to satisfy my curiosity.
 Curiosity probably won't kill me like it killed the cat, but I should consider limiting the amount of coffee I drink.

 ## Contact me